asaidimu/uistart/README.md

 ```
 This will open your application in your browser, typically at `http://localhost:5173`.
 Any changes you save will instantly reflect in the browser without a manual refresh.

+**Note**: The `vite.config.ts` currently sets a `base: "/uistart/"` for deployment to a sub-path.
+If you intend to deploy to the root of your domain, remember to change this back to `base: "/"`.

 ### Building for Production

 To build the optimized production-ready bundle of your application: